tidymodels/infer/tests/testthat/_snaps/hypothesize.md

         mu = 25)
     Condition
       Warning:
-      Parameter values are not specified when testing paired independence.
+      Parameter values should not be specified when testing paired independence.

 # hypothesize() throws an error when p is greater than 1